 Continuous testing in software is the new approach when developing products.
 Most software products today will have some level of automated testing completed to check against expected results.
 This helps to continuously test code and ensure quality throughout the development process.

 There’s no reason why this methodology can’t be applied to packaging development.
-Using tools to perform routine tasks like preflight and PDF compare can enable you to automate on a continuous basis to catch errors early on before you release.
+Using tools to perform routine tasks like preflight and PDF compare can enable you to automate on a continuous basis to catch errors in packaging and files early on before you release.

-By implementing these best practices, you will see an immediate reduction in errors and overall improvement in quality.
-Delivering error-free prints will also increase your client’s confidence in your process, and your own!
+By implementing these best practices, you will see an immediate reduction in errors and an overall improvement in quality.
+Delivering error-free prints will also increase your client’s confidence in your process and your own!

 GlobalVision is the leading developer of proofreading technologies for print and packaging companies.
 Learn how GlobalVision can catch any deviations between version changes using Graphics Inspection Software.